-In processing credit card payments, understanding the reason behind the interchange fee becomes important.
-The interchange fee, also called the discount rate or swipe fee, is the sum paid by merchants to the credit card processor as a fee for accepting credit cards.
+In processing credit or debit card payments, understanding the reason behind the credit card interchange fees becomes important.
+Also called the discount rate or swipe fee, this is the sum paid by small business merchants to the credit card processor as a fee for accepting credit cards.

 Concerning processing credit card payments, interchange fees account for the majority of credit card processing expenses.
 Having an understanding of the interchange fee system is important for any business owner.

-This fee makes accepting credit cards desirable and commercially viable for merchants who normally might not be able to enjoy the same security, expediency, and guarantee of payment that usually comes with credit card purchases.
+This fee makes accepting American Express, Visa and Mastercard credit cards desirable and commercially viable for merchants who normally might not be able to enjoy the same security, expediency, and guarantee of payment that usually comes with credit card purchases.

-Historically, interchange fees have been imposed upon merchants to reimburse issuing banks for lost interest resulting from a cardholder’s grace period for repaying their debt.
+Historically, interchange fees have been imposed upon small business merchants to reimburse issuing banks for lost interest resulting from a cardholder’s grace period for repaying their debt.

-When a credit card transaction takes place, the issuing bank (cardholder’s bank) pays the acquiring bank (merchant bank) for their cardholder’s purchase less the interchange fee for the transaction.
+When a credit card transaction takes place, the issuing bank (cardholder’s bank) pays the merchant bank for their cardholder’s purchase less the interchange fee for the transaction.

-These fees are set by the credit card networks, and are the largest component of the various fees that most merchants pay for the privilege of accepting credit cards.
+These fees are set by the credit card networks, and are the largest component of the various fees that most merchants pay for the ability to take credit and debit card payments.
 The interchange represents 70% to 90% of these fees, although larger merchants typically pay less.